Black Sea campaigns (1941–1944): Bulgaria, Italy and Hungary

 Despite Bulgaria's neutral status in the German-Soviet war, the Bulgarian navy was involved in escort duties to protect Axis shipping against Soviet submarines in Bulgarian territorial waters.
 The small Bulgarian Navy mainly consisted of 4 old torpedo boats, 3 modern German-built motor torpedo boats, 4 Dutch-built motor torpedo boats of the Power type, 2 SC-1 class submarine chasers and 3 anti-submarine motor launches.
 In late August 1944, 14 MFP landing barges were transferred to Bulgaria.

 At Germany's request, the Italian Navy dispatched a small force to the Black Sea.
 This was "the only time that the Germans ever spontaneously requested the assistance of the Italian Armed Forces on any German war front."
 The force dispatched included six MAS boats, six (originally four) CB class midget submarines and four torpedo motorboats.

 Hungary became landlocked in the aftermath of World War I, but some Hungarian merchant ships were able to reach the Black Sea via the Danube River.
 Hungarian cargo ships were operated as part of Axis sea transport forces on the Black Sea, and thus participated in the Axis evacuation from Crimea.

 Croatian Naval Legion

 The Croatian Naval Legion was formed in July 1941.
-It was initially comprised some 350 officers and ratings in German uniform, but this eventually swelled to 900–1,000.
+It initially comprised some 350 officers and ratings in German uniform, but this eventually swelled to 900–1,000.
 Their first commander was Andro Vrkljan, later replaced by Stjepan Rumenović.
-The Croats' purpose in posting a naval contingent to the Black Sea was to evade the prohibition on an Adriatic navy imposed by the 18 May 1941 Treaties of Rome with Italy.
-This prohibition effectively limited the Croatian Navy (RMNDH) to a riverine flotilla.
-Upon its arrival at the Sea of Azov, managed to scrounge up 47 damaged or abandoned fishing vessels, mostly sailing ships, and to man them hired local Russian and Ukrainian sailors, many deserters from the Soviet Navy.
+The Croats' purpose in posting a naval contingent to the Black Sea was to evade the prohibition on an Adriatic navy imposed by the 18 May 1941 Treaties of Rome with Italy, which effectively limited the Croatian Navy (RMNDH) to a riverine flotilla.
+Upon its arrival at the Sea of Azov, the Legion scrounged up 47 damaged or abandoned fishing vessels, mostly sailing ships, and hired local Russian and Ukrainian sailors (many of them deserters from the Soviet Navy) to man them.
 The Legion later acquired 12 German submarine hunters and a battery of coastal artillery.
 Lieutenant Josip Mažuranić notably commanded the submarine hunter UJ2303.